abinrajmk8/Celebrity-Faces-Dataset/README.md

 # Celebrity-Faces-Dataset

-### upload the images of celebrity as name.jpg in Samples folder
+### upload the images of celebrity as name.jpg or name.jpeg in Samples folder